 This activity embodies a couple of key insights of Howard Zinn’s A People’s History of the United States.
 One is that history is not inevitable.
 People’s choices matter.
-Through role play, students in this lesson explore some of the actual dilemmas faced by strikers in Lawrence, Mass., in 1912.
+Through role play, students in this lesson explore some of the actual dilemmas faced by strikers in Lawrence, Massachusetts, in 1912.
 Here, the teaching methodology is designed to match the history itself, as students portray Industrial Workers of the World (I.W.W.) organizers deciding how—and for what—to conduct a massive strike.
 The other is that social class matters.
 Too often, traditional textbooks and curricula neglect the way social class has shaped our country’s history and how people’s understanding of class has influenced their actions.

 In “Lawrence, 1912,” students contrast the American Federation of Labor and the Industrial Workers of the World.
 Students act as, and empathize with, union organizers.
 The role play illustrates, well, the power in our hands—one of the first major victories for U.S. labor, and an inspirational instance of worker solidarity.
 This lesson broadens students’ sense of what workers can and do fight for beyond wages and benefits.